 You might be wondering if giving coupons is worth it or if there is a better choice.

-The important thing about offering a deal is it has to be worth it.
-One way to make it worth it (I would recommend) is to capture someone’s contact information like an email address who gets a coupon.
-This way you “highly” increase the chance of repeat business by being able to contact them.
+The important thing about offering a deal is that it has to be worth it.
+One way to make it worth it (I would recommend) is to capture someone’s contact information, like an email address, who gets a coupon.
+This way, you “highly” increase the chance of repeat business by being able to contact them.

 The list you create can actually be worth money if you sell your business.

 I would also recommend a product that doesn’t take “too much” of your money!
-I would recommend taking at look at this place HERE.
-What I like about it is there are NO ongoing fees, and you keep 100% of the money (not bad).
+I would recommend taking a look at this place HERE.
+What I like about it is that there are NO ongoing fees, and you keep 100% of the money (not bad).

-The best part is it can integrate with an autoresponder so you can continue to contact the lead (Years into the future).
+The best part is that it can integrate with an autoresponder, so you can continue to contact the lead (Years into the future).

-When it comes to advertising your coupons and products there are MANY options.
+When it comes to advertising your coupons and products, there are MANY options.
 The place that has been “by far” the best for me is this platform HERE.
-What I like about the training is it covers both free advertising and paid.
+What I like about the training is that it covers both free advertising and paid.

 Closing